About the College

 The founders (pictured to the left at the statue of Saint Thomas More in Chelsea, England) included Dr. James Patrick, who led the Institute and then the College through all of its first thirty years, Dr. Ronald Muller, and Dr. Judith Shank, who is presently the senior member of the College faculty.

-In January of 1994, the College received Level I accreditation to award an Associate of Arts degree, and in December of 1999 the College received a Level II accreditation to award a Bachelor of Arts degree.
+In January of 1994, the College received Level I accreditation to award an Associate of Arts degree and the first conferral took place later in the spring.
+In December of 1999 the College received a Level II accreditation to award a Bachelor of Arts degree.

 The curriculum is based on a foundation in the classical liberal arts, the humanities, and the scholastic tradition.
-For their Bachelor of Arts degree, students may concentrate in one or more of the five academic disciplines: Theology, Philosophy, Literature, History, and Classical Studies.
-The College will soon seek approval to offer an accredited degree that includes the fundamental principles of commerce and business management.
+For their Bachelor of Arts degree, students may concentrate in one or more of the academic disciplines: Theology, Philosophy, Literature, History, Classical Studies, and Finance & Economics.